amitu/amitu.github.com/lab/lipy/index.md

 {% endhighlight %}

 Please note that it is an experimental package so far, I will be releasing updates without any fanfare, so please use -U every so often.
+Don't use it for anything but demos.

 #### What Works So Far